 Though not a part of any airline alliance, Alaska has 15 partners, including Delta, American Airlines, British Airways and Air France/KLM.
 You can get just about anywhere with Alaska’s Mileage Plan miles.

-The Alaska card offers three miles per dollar spent on Alaska Airlines.
+The Alaska card offers 3 miles per dollar spent on Alaska Airlines.
 That’s among the best earning schemes you’ll get with a co-branded airline credit card.
-Delta offers the standard double points on Delta purchases.
+Delta offers the standard 2 points on Delta purchases.

-Both cards give you one mile per dollar on all other purchases.
+Both cards give you 1 mile per dollar on all other purchases.

 What Else Do You Get?